Understanding 31/35 as a Percentage: A full breakdown

 This method involves creating an equivalent fraction with a denominator of 100.
 While not always perfectly achievable (as in this case), it provides a valuable understanding of the underlying principles.

 The aim is to find a number that, when multiplied by 35, results in 100.
 Unfortunately, there isn't a whole number that satisfies this condition.
-However, we can still use this approach to approximate the percentage.
+On the flip side, we can still use this approach to approximate the percentage.

 We can find a close approximation by setting up a proportion: